 |Displacement||55 ton (28 last)|

 Several historically more or less accurate reconstructions of the Bremen Cog were built.
-The Kiel reconstruction is considered the most accurate one and sail-experiments have contributed much to the knowledge on the sailing qualities.
+The Kiel reconstruction is considered the most accurate one and sailing experiments have contributed much to the knowledge of the sailing qualities.
 Additional insights on the hydrostatic stability of the Bremen Cog were gained by computer-modelled test-runs.

 Sailing cruises on cog-reconstructions are offered for paying guests by various associations, like the Förderverein Historische Hansekogge Kiel e.V., through which the upkeep and maintenance costs are financed.